isabella232/mobile-services.pt-BR/help/blackberry/dev-qs.md

 ---
 title: Início rápido para desenvolvedores
-seo-title: Introdução rápida do blackberry Developer para Adobe Mobile Services
+seo-title: Início rápido do desenvolvedor BlackBerry para Adobe Mobile Services
-description: O Guia de início rápido do blackberry Developer ajuda você a entender o processo de implementação da biblioteca do blackberry para Adobe Mobile Services.
+description: The BlackBerry Developer Quick Start Guide helps you understand the process to implement the BlackBerry library for Adobe Mobile Services.
-seo-description: O Guia de início rápido do blackberry Developer ajuda você a entender o processo de implementação da biblioteca do blackberry para Adobe Mobile Services.
+seo-description: The BlackBerry Developer Quick Start Guide helps you understand the process to implement the BlackBerry library for Adobe Mobile Services.
 translation-type: tm+mt
 source-git-commit: 19264af3f4a675add6f61c27f4cdaf20033b9bb7